 In this board you have the list of all the items that are used in the production, and you need to make sure that you always have enough.
-Every time the item is used, the team members update the status demonstrating how many items are left, and once there is just one item left (or any other critical amount), you can simply drag and drop this pulse into a group of pulses “Need to be ordered”.
+Every time the item is used, the team members update the status demonstrating how many items are left, and once there is just one item left (or any other critical amount), you can simply drag and drop this item into a group of items “Need to be ordered”.

 You can also discuss the delivery or any other relevant details in the updates section like this: